Papers in Progress

 Why do some human rights treaties receive rapid and near universal commitment from states while others take decades for the majority of states to ratify?
 Research on human rights treaty commitment analyzes the costs of ratifying treaties in terms of regime type and other state-level attributes.
 But little scholarship to date has analyzed the effects of treaty design, in particular, the substance of treaty obligations, on the likelihood of ratification.
 We analyze new data that code every provision of ten global human rights treaties for the strength and precision of the obligations they contain.
 We classify obligations that are strong, precise, and that require domestic action as “demanding.”
 We hypothesize that treaties containing more of these demanding obligations would be seen as more costly to ratify because they imply potentially greater policy adaptation or compliance costs.
 Event history analyses are consistent with that hypothesis.

-"Conquering Alone: Rent Addiction and Territorial Conquest" with Christopher J. Fariss, Benjamin A.T.
+"Productive Pacifists: The Rise of Production-Oriented States and Decline of Territorial Conquest" with Christopher J. Fariss, Benjamin A.T.
 Graham, and Jonathan Markowitz

 What determines states’ foreign policy goals and military objectives?
 We argue that regime type and land-rent dependence conditions states’ war aims.
 Autocracies, especially those who are dependent on territory for rents, have a stronger interest in seeking control over territory.
 We develop a novel measure of land-rent dependence, with 200 years of data coverage, to evaluate the empirical linkages between land-dependence, regime type, and war aims.
 After estimating numerous models with alternative specifications, we find robust support that land rent-dependent autocracies are more likely to project power to take territory.
 The global reduction in land rent-dependent economies offers an explanation for the decline in the frequency of territorial conflicts since the end of World War II.